A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

-Since $j_\ast\CO_{G_K}$ is torsionfree, so is the submodule $\CO_Z$, which implies that it is flat over $V$ (as $V$ is a valuation ring).
+Since $j_*\CO_{G_K}$ is torsionfree, so is the submodule $\CO_Z$, which implies that it is flat over $V$ (as $V$ is a valuation ring).
 It suffices to show that $Z$ can be endowed with a group scheme structure, or equivalently it is equipped with morphisms $m_Z:Z\times_{\mathrm{Spec}(V)} Z\rightarrow Z$ (multiplication), $i_Z: Z\rightarrow Z$ (inverse) and $e_Z: \mathrm{Spec}(V)\rightarrow Z$ (identity section), satisfying the group axioms.

-For this, note that $\CO_Z(Z)$ is finitely generated over a valuation ring, so it is a projective $V$-module.\footnote{c.f. the last sentence of \cite{Couchot}, definition 2 and proposition 4(iii) of \cite{Hiremath}.
-Note that 4(iii) is easy to prove by choosing $M$ to be $C$ in definition 2.} Hence the surjection $\CO_A\rightarrow \CO_Z$ splits as a $V$-module homomorphism.
-Define $m_Z^\ast$ to be the composition
+For this, note that $\CO_Z(Z)$ is finitely generated over a valuation ring, so it is a projective $V$-module.\footnote{Cf. the last sentence of \cite{Couchot} and \cite[Definition 2, Proposition 4(iii)]{Hiremath}.
+Note that Proposition 4(iii) is easy to prove by choosing $M$ to be $C$ in Definition 2 in \textit{loc. cit.}.} Hence the surjection $\CO_A\rightarrow \CO_Z$ splits as a $V$-module homomorphism.
+Define $m_Z^*$ to be the composition

-This map, a priori a $V$-module homomorphism, is in fact a $V$-algebra homomorphism, because of the commutativity of the following diagram:
+This map, a priori a $V$-module homomorphism, is in fact a $V$-algebra homomorphism, due to the commutativity of the following diagram: